nlaeeq/Covid19_DataVisualization/README.md

 The observations obtained from [**data exploration phase**](https://nlaeeq.github.io/Covid19_DataExploration/) and [**data cleaning phase**](https://nlaeeq.github.io/Covid19_DataCleaning/) have been used to create an effective and interactive **COVID-19 dashboard**.

+The data visualization presents a comprehensive overview of the worldwide effects of the pandemic, utilizing a user-friendly format that enables both policymakers and general public to comprehend it with ease.

 <br>

 ### DATASET OVERVIEW: